IPMI-ICNS-UKE/ICNS-CoLD/README.md

 # ICNS-CoLD
 **CoLD: Cortical Layer Discrimination**

-This repository contains the Matlab code associated to our publication:
+This repository contains the Matlab code associated to our manuscript *Discrimination of the hierarchical structure of cortical layers in 2-photon microscopy data by combined unsupervised and supervised machine learning*, which has been accepted for publication in *Scientific Reports*.
+Until final publication, please find the manuscript via bioRxiv and cite the respective document:

 ```
 @article {Li427955,